4 Diet Pitfallsand How

 coworker's desk.
 They'd offered her a homemade cookie and she'd eaten it

-planned food intake.
+food intake.
 Cha-CHING!
-Those 200 sweet calories needed to be added to
+Those 200 sweet calories needed to be added to her

 eating.

-bigger portions to show us the value of their meals; it's loved ones and
+to show us the value of their meals; it's loved ones and friends and ourselves

 Do this instead: Ask yourself: do 20 bites of a huge